 With the upswing in car ownership and auto loans also comes a surge in payment delinquency.
 Late payments and loan defaults can lead to costly auto repossessions that disrupt auto lenders and car owners alike.
-The delinquency rate on auto loans has been rising steadily since 2011.
-And in 2017, it was estimated that 6.3 million Americans were delinquent on their car loans.
+The delinquency rate on auto loans has been rising steadily for several years.
+And at the end of 2018, it was estimated that 7 million Americans were 90+ days delinquent on their car loans.

 The ripple effect of auto loan delinquencies